Trusted

 Support for multiple cryptos

 While the actual number varies across sources, this Ledger device is known to support over 1,800 tokens.
 And by support, we mean compatibility.
-You should understand that you cannot fit all the wallet-supported coins in truckloads.
+It would help to understand that you cannot fit all the wallet-supported coins in truckloads.
 At a time, you can hold a maximum of five cryptos at once.

 Support for multiple apps

 What’s with apps, you ask?
 Isn’t the Ledger Live app good enough for this?
 Well, not all of the Ledger-supported crypto assets are compatible with Ledger Live.
-For that, you will need to use this wallet with other third-party apps and online wallets like Electrum, MyCellium, or MyEtherWallet.
+To do so, you will need to use this wallet with other third-party apps and online wallets like Electrum, MyCellium, or MyEtherWallet.
 And the Nano S supports a lot of them.

 Ledger Live and options galore: Ledger